PHYSICS: oPtimized HYbrid Space-time servIce Continuum in faaS

 PHYSICS is a high technology European research project with total funding of about 5ML€ proceeding with a consortium of 14 international partners.
 The project started in January 2021 and will end in December 2023.
 The main goal of PHYSICS is to unlock the potential of the Function-as-a-Service (FaaS) paradigm for Cloud Service Providers (CSP) and for application developers.
 Specifically, it will enable application developers to design, implement and deploy advanced FaaS applications using new functional flow programming tools that leverage proven design patterns and existing libraries of cloud/FaaS components.

 Furthermore, PHYSICS will offer a novel Global Continuum Layer that will help to efficiently deploy functions while optimizing multiple application objectives such as performance, latency, and cost.
 PHYSICS will validate the benefits of its Global Continuum Layer and tools in the scope of user-driven application scenarios in three important sectors: healthcare, agriculture, and industry.
-For more information.
+Click here to visit the PHYSICS project website.

 The following figure shows the main PHYSICS architecture components, which are divided into several groups: